 For continuous web browsing over Wi-Fi, the battery can last about 10 and 25 minutes compared to other notebook laptops with over 13 hours.
 The battery life is great and enough to take you through the day’s work.

 The Dell Latitude 15 3000 comes with a choice of 5th or 6th Gen Intel Core i7-6500U processor, Windows 10 Pro 8GB to 16GB RAM, 128GB SSD storage, and up to 1TB of HDD or hybrid storage options and six cells extended battery.
-Other 3000 Series models come with an Intel Celeron processor 4GB RAM, a 500GB hard drive, and a three-cell battery.
-Others have Intel core i5 processor and more identical.
+Other 3000 Series models come with an Intel Celeron processor with 4GB RAM, a 500GB hard drive, and a three-cell battery.
+Others have Intel core i5 processors and are more identical.

 Dell Latitude 15 5000 series

 The Latitude 15 5000 measures about 359mm and weighs 1.8kg, it has a plastic underside and an aluminum bodywork, it has a firm hinge, and a choice of fingerprint feature.
 The built-in webcam is compatible with Windows Hello facial recognition which turns on instantly once you sat in front of the screen.
 The Latitude 15 5000 comes with three UBS 3.0 ports, a USB Type-C port with Thunderbolt 3, a microSD card slot, HDMI, the smart card reader, Ethernet port, 3.5mm headphone, and mic port, and Kensington lock slot.